Montevideo

 FAQ: where to stay in Montevideo

-Which neighbourhood for a first time in Montevideo?
+Which area should I choose for a first visit to Montevideo?

-Pocitos: the beach at the foot of the building, the rambla for bikes and spacious apartments.
-Parque Rodó adds the retro funfair and the summer theatre.
+Pocitos: the beach is below the building, the rambla is made for cycling, and flats are larger there than elsewhere.
+Parque Rodó adds the funfair and the summer theatre.
+In both cases, plan on the bus for the museums.

-Ciudad Vieja at weekends (bars around Plaza Matriz and Sarandí), the Cordón and Parque Rodó for student bars all week.
-Candombe drums roll on Sunday evenings through Palermo and Barrio Sur.
+The Ciudad Vieja at weekends, around Plaza Matriz and calle Sarandí.
+Cordón and Parque Rodó cover the rest of the week with their student bars.
+On Saturdays, Plaza Cagancha hosts milonga and tango late into the night, and candombe drums sound on Sunday evenings around Palermo and Barrio Sur.

 How much does a hotel night cost in Montevideo?